microsoft/machine-learning-for-programming-samples/README.md

    the `%PAD%` token into account.
 The next task should resolve this.

-7. To improve training, we want to ignore those parts of the sequence that are just "%PAD%" symbols introduced to get to a uniform length.
+7. To improve training, we want to ignore those parts of the sequence that are just `%PAD%` symbols introduced to get to a uniform length.
 To this end, we need to mask out part of the loss (for tokens that are irrelevant).
    Such a 1.0/0.0 mask can be computed from the sequence lengths as follows:
    ```(python)